pkimpel/retro-220/software/BALGOL/README.txt

         for input to the assembler.
         Assemble with software/tools/BAC-Assembler.

-    .lst
+    -List.lst
         Assembly listing of .card produced by the BAC-Assembler.
 This output was compared back to the .baca file to partially verify the transcription of the compiler.

-    .card
-        Object code deck in BALGOL Machine Language format produced by BAC-Assembler from .card.
+    -Object.tape
+        Object code tape image for the Main program produced by BAC- Assembler from the .card file.
+See BALGOL-Build-Notes.txt for how this is used.

+    -Object-Store.card
+        Loadable band-6 object deck for a program to load the - Object.tape to memory and then branch to the Main program's store routine at address 0001.
 See BALGOL-Build-Notes.txt for how this is used.

     -PoolSet.js
         JSON text file containing literal-pool pre-load values for use